drgrigg/adventure_games_mapper/README.md

 ![sample_paths](https://user-images.githubusercontent.com/7020970/171783444-077083f9-e2e4-47b1-9341-cc4a77fe97e5.jpg)

-This is an experimental feature to find the shortest path between two rooms.
-Sometimes it fails, but generally it will work, if not on the first try then the second.
+This uses the Djikstra algorithm to find the shortest path between two rooms.
 This can be great for finding a quick way to a room where you've left something.
 The 'Swap' button will allow you to generate the reverse journey.
+It doesn't take into account "magic" passageways where some special action is required to open the way, so sometimes the "shortest" journey isn't practicable.
+Still, most of the time it's very useful.

 ### Search Rooms